WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 The Docker login action logs into DockerHub using GitHub secrets.\
 The build and push action pushes the image using the tags created.\
 The final step, which was created by ChatGpt, sends a payload to the webhook.\
+It took multiple prompts with error messages to determine how to fix the hooks.json and cd.yml\
 If used in a different repository, the context for the build files must be changed.\
 The Docker image can also be changed if using a different docker repository.